juergenweb/FrontendComments/README.md

 It is recommended to use the comment manager instead of editing comments inline.

+By default, every user with page-edit permission can edit comments inside the FrontendCommentsManager, but you can create your own permission and select this new permission inside the module configuration.
+Afterwars only user which have this permission can edit the comments (except superusers, which are always allowed to edit them).

 After installing the module, you will find a new entry under “Settings.”
 Click on the new entry to be redirected to the comment manager dashboard.